A supportive, college-prep high school experience

 Jones-Gordon’s accredited high school program is designed—from start to finish—to meet the individual needs of each student.

-JGS students benefit from being a part of a small, family-like school community; work exclusively in small groups and classes taught by well-qualified, experienced, and caring certified teachers; have the ability to work at levels appropriate for their individual capabilities and goals; and are guided through the high school-to-college process through our ongoing advisory program.
+JGS students benefit from being a part of a small, family-like school community; work exclusively in small groups and classes taught by highly-qualified, experienced, and caring certified teachers; have the ability to work at levels appropriate for their individual capabilities and goals; and are guided through the high school-to-college process through our ongoing advisory program.
 We provide a supportive learning environment combined with rigorous, college- and career-readiness curricula that ensure students are well prepared for life after high school!

 Our School Community